danrot/master-thesis/01_introduction.md

 actually targeting.

 There are also plans for versioning functionalities in Sulu, which would make use of this implementation.
-Since this CMF has some very special types of content, there will be even more problems to face.
+Since Sulu has some very special types of content, there will be even more problems to face.
 For instance pages can have links to other pages, whereby these links have to be versioned as well.
 Then it is not completely clear if the referenced pages need to be stored in an own version as well.
 An even bigger challenge is the versioning of a smart content, which filters other pages by certain criteria.
 If these criteria are versioned, the result would not be the same after restoring an older version, whether this is intented or not.

 A very interesting use case, which could already be useful for some clients of MASSIVE ART, is to surf the content of the website from a specific date.
 This